Powell Family Cooking

 • Storage

-• Butter: Adds richness and helps create a crispy texture.
+• Butter: We use unsalted butter to add richness and help create a crispy texture.

 • All-Purpose Flour: The base of the cookies, providing structure.

-• Baking Powder: Ensures the pizzelles puff up slightly and remain light.
+• Baking Powder: We use this so the pizzelles will puff up slightly and remain light.

 • Salt: Balances the sweetness and enhances the other flavors.